ENCODE-DCC/dnase-seq-pipeline/README.md

         "mappable_regions": "gs://dnase/ref/36/GRCh38.K36.mappable_only.bed"
     }
 ```
-In most cases these should already exist for a given assembly/read length, though the `references.wdl` workflow can be used to generate most of these for a new assembly/read length.
+In most cases references should already exist for a given assembly/read length, though the `references.wdl` workflow can be used to generate most of these for a new assembly/read length.
 Note that it is important for the `genome_name` to corresponds to the prefix of your references/indices.

 `dnase.machine_sizes` specifies the desired compute size for specific steps of the pipeline (when custom instances can be specified).
 ```